n8c00k/CSE360_Group32/meetingINFO.md

-We had hour initial meeting for phase 1 on 1/31/22
+We had our initial meeting for phase 1 on 1/31/22